Brushing Up on Basics: Can You Spread Gingivitis to Others?

 Maintaining personal oral care and being mindful of these behaviors can help prevent the spread of gingivitis-causing bacteria.

 🦷 Can You Catch Gingivitis?
-Understanding the Spread of Contagious Gum Disease
+Brushing Up on Contagious Gum Disease

 Several factors can increase the risk of gingivitis transmission between individuals.